Tat Tak School: Haunted site

 Surrounded by graves visible on the road leading to the derelict site, Tat Tak School has been the source of some of Hong Kong's oldest ghost stories, and is one of the most haunted locations in Hong Kong.
 In 1899, British troops entered the New Territories, ceded by the Chinese, to confront local clans who didn't want to give up their traditional land rights in the Six-Day War.
 Some 500 indigenous Chinese villagers of Ping Shan were killed and said to be buried at the hillside of the modern-day school.
 In 1941 Japanese troops killed numerous people and turned the site into a mass grave during the occupation.
 None of these claims were verified, and villagers said they did not hear any ghost stories either.

 One of the most infamous ghost stories is the rumoured death of headmistress, who wore a red dress and committed suicide by hanging in one of the bathroom stalls, after being raped.
 It is her ghost that is said to haunt the school.
 But the police had no such record, and William Tang, the Hong Kong fashion designer who once studied in Tat Tak School, said according to tales he heard in childhood, it was the headmaster's wife who died, and at home but not at school.

 In 2011, a group of 12 secondary school students visited the site on a daredevil adventure, and heard mysterious whispers and saw a woman dressed in red.
-Three of the girls fainted, became hysterical and bite others, or strangled her own neck.
+Three of the girls fainted, became hysterical and bit others, or strangled herself.
 One of them claimed to have visions of people dying horrible deaths, and was admitted to the hospital.
 Academic said the students might have experienced hallucination due to acute psychiatric disorder.
 A number of war-game players also claim to have seen the ghost of a longhaired teacher.

 The site is also now by filmmakers for shooting television dramas or movies.
 Props left by the crew such as bars fueled false claims that the site was once converted to a prison.

 The school was featured in a 2013 TV series I Wouldn't Go in There on the National Geographic channel that delved into the stories behind Asia's most notorious haunted sites.